Homotopy theory for algebras over polynomial monads: Homotopy cofibrations and -monoidal model categories

 \begin{proof}Closedness under composition, cobase change and retract follows immediately from the definition.
 For closedness under finite coproducts, it is enough to show that for each $h$-cofibration $f:X\to Y$ and each object $Z$, the coproduct $f\sqcup 1_Z$ is an $h$-cofibration.
 This follows from the fact that the commutative square

 \begin{diagram}[small]X&\rTo &X\sqcup Z \\\dTo^f&&\dTo_{f\sqcup 1_Z}\\Y&\rTo&Y\sqcup Z\end{diagram} is a pushout.\end{proof}

-\begin{lem} -- \begin{itemize} \item[(a)]An object $Z$ is $h$-cofibrant if and only if $-\sqcup Z$ preserves weak equivalences. \item[(b)]The class of weak equivalences is closed under finite coproducts if and only if all objects of the model category are $h$-cofibrant. \item[(c)]If all objects of a left proper model category are $h$-cofibrant then the class of weak equivalences is closed under arbitrary coproducts. \end{itemize}\end{lem}
+\begin{lem} -- \begin{itemize} \item[(i)]An object $Z$ is $h$-cofibrant if and only if $-\sqcup Z$ preserves weak equivalences. \item[(ii)]The class of weak equivalences is closed under finite coproducts if and only if all objects of the model category are $h$-cofibrant. \item[(iii)]The class of weak equivalences is closed under arbitrary coproducts whenever all objects are $h$-cofibrant and weak equivalences are closed under filtered colimits along coproduct injections. \end{itemize}\end{lem}

-\begin{proof}The first statement expresses the fact that pushout along the map from an initial object to $Z$ is the same as taking the coproduct with $Z$.
-The second statement follows from the first and from the identity $f\sqcup g=(1_{\mathrm{codomain}(f)}\sqcup g)\circ(f\sqcup 1_{\mathrm{domain}(g)}).$ The last statement follows from the second and the fact that any coproduct can be calculated as a filtered colimit of finite coproducts with structure maps being coproduct injections.
-In a left proper category such a filtered colimit is a homotopy colimit (see Proposition 17.9.3 in \cite{Hirschhorn}), hence preserves weak equivalences. \end{proof}
+\begin{proof}The first statement expresses the fact that a pushout along the map from an initial object to $Z$ is the same as taking the coproduct with $Z$.
+The second statement follows from the first and from the identity $f\sqcup g=(1_{\mathrm{codomain}(f)}\sqcup g)\circ(f\sqcup 1_{\mathrm{domain}(g)}).$ The third statement follows from the second and the fact that any coproduct can be calculated as a filtered colimit of finite coproducts with structure maps being coproduct injections.\end{proof}